Summer & Winter Street Maintenance

-Removal of snow and ice from private property to a roadway, across a roadway, or onto a sidewalk or adjacent property is prohibited by City ordinance.
+Removal of snow and ice from private property to a roadway, across a roadway, or onto a sidewalk or adjacent property is prohibited by City ordinance and State statute.
 When snow is being removed from your driveway or parking lot (whether you do it or hire someone to do it), make sure it stays off of roadways, sidewalks, and adjacent property.
 Improper snow removal can result in many complications, some of which can be very dangerous.
 If you or your plowing contractor have questions regarding this issue, contact the Public Works Maintenance Manager at 763-593-3981.
 To report an ordinance violation, contact the Property Maintenance Inspector at 763-593-8074.

 Parking On Public Streets

 Parking is prohibited on any public street after a snowfall of at least two inches until the snow has been plowed to the curb line.
 Keep in mind that the Minneapolis snow emergency announcements on TV and radio do not apply to Golden Valley.
-All Golden Valley streets are plowed on schedule after a snowfall.

-After a snowfall of at least two inches, supervisors from the Public Works and Police Departments confer and determine when enforcement will commence.
+After a snowfall of at least 2 inches, supervisors from the Public Works and Police Departments confer and determine when enforcement will commence.
 Vehicles in violation are cited by patrolling police, and those still in violation after 24 hours may be towed.
 After two inches of snowfall, vehicles parked in locations that create an extreme hazard may be towed immediately by the police or at the request of State, County, or City street maintenance personnel.

 Sometimes property damage occurs when snowplows are operating.

 The City doesn't assume liability for damages to obstacles in the road right-of-way (irrigation heads, landscaping, etc).
 If possible, remove these obstacles from the right-of-way or mark them clearly to aid plow drivers.